yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 <br/>

-3. What Is JSX ?
+:white_check_mark: 3.
+What Is JSX ?
 > - JSX stands for JavaScript XML.
 > - JSX is not JavaScript nor HTML, is an XML/HTML like extension to JavaScript.
 > - JSX as a syntax sugar for calling React.createElement().